ra3vld/Adaptive-Image-Binarizing/README.md

 Adaptive-Image-Binarizing
 =========================

  Adaptive binarization of image with using simple window of averaging.
+Using fork/join pool.
 Highly is not optimal.
 Command line arguments:</br>
      -i input file, </br>
      -o output file </br>